hoangvvo/nextjs-mongodb-app/README.md

 - `developing`: The feature is being developed or being improved.
 - `proposed`: The feature is proposed and may or may not be developed in the future.

-### Styles

-Despite the look, this project does not contain any stylesheets, and no component has classes.
-To remove the style, simply remove all `<style jsx>` and `<style jsx global>` tags.

 #### Authentication

 - Session management